Trusted

 Automated market makers also allow you to take arbitrage trading positions as the price of an asset within an AMM’s liquidity pool might vary from the market due to the inclination to adhere to the constant value, k.
 For example, if you plan to buy ETH, trading at $1,900 on most exchanges, on an AMM, you might have to consider the ETH/USDT balance before moving in.

-Note: This is considering we are dealing with an ETH/USDT pool.
+Note: This is specific to the fact we are dealing with an ETH/USDT pool.

-Now, if the supply of ETH is higher in the pool due to people buying a lot of USDT for ETH, the price of ETH might be lower than the market’s $1,900.
-This price difference is what gives rise to an arbitrage trading opportunity.
+Now, if the pool’s supply of ETH is higher due to people buying a lot of USDT for ETH, the price of ETH might be lower than the market’s $1,900.
+This price difference gives rise to an arbitrage trading opportunity.

 Loss management

-Impermanent loss is a unique issue that plagues most AMMs.
+Impermanent loss is a unique issue that plagues most market makers.

 Impermanent loss in market making: BIC

-AMMs like Balancer have weightage-specific solutions in place, lowering the price sensitivity and inherent volatility of assets.
-Then we have Curve Finance, where the pools primarily deal in stablecoins — which are intended to hold steady values.
+AMMs like Balancer have weightage-specific solutions, lowering the price sensitivity and inherent volatility of assets.
+Then, we have Curve Finance, where the pools primarily deal in stablecoins, which are intended to hold steady values.

 Automated trading

-AMMs eliminate the need for traditional market markers and order books, enabling P2P, automated trades.
+AMMs eliminate the need for traditional market markers and order books, enabling P2P and automated trades.
 Order size and middlemen issues aren’t encountered as smart contracts govern the entire trading scenario.

 Price oracle